Ready to grow?

-What is the Return on Investment (ROI) for SEO?
+What is the Return on Investment (ROI) of SEO?

 Return on investment (ROI) in search engine optimization is a performance metric.
 It is a method of determining how efficient and effective your SEO efforts are.
 ROI quantifies the value that your strategic efforts are bringing in in terms of conversions, traffic, and subsequent revenue growth.
 It is useful to know what your ROI is in order to be able to compare how effective your strategies are in meeting your goals.